syncfusion/blazor-docs/src/pdfviewer/pdfviewer/how-to/toolbar-customization.md

----
-title: "Toolbar Customization"
-component: "PDF Viewer"
-description: "Learn about the steps for creating custom toolbar for PDF Viewer control."
----

 # Customize the toolbar

 The PDF Viewer provides API for user interactions options provided in it's built-in toolbar.
 Using this we can create our own User Interface for toolbar actions in application level by hiding the default toolbar.
 The following steps are used to create the custom toolbar for PDF Viewer,